TheWebFoundation/open-data-barometer-2nd-edition/report/summary/the_barometer.md

 ---
 layout: page
 weight: 2
-menu_title: Introduction
+menu_title: Background
-title: Introduction
+title: Background and Introduction
-group: navigation
+group: summary
-subgroup: introduction
 ---

-# Introduction
+# Introduction:

 <span class="lead">The core idea behind Open Government Data (OGD) is a simple one: public data should be a shared resource.
 It is not only valuable to the government departments that collect it, but also has value for citizens, entrepreneurs and other parts of the public sector. </span>

 However, moving from the idea of OGD, to its implementation, takes dedicated and sustained policy attention.
 Widespread impacts from open data release rely upon not only on the supply of high-quality data, but also upon the capacity of users to work with data, and the ability of government to engage proactively with those users.

 In our complex world, securing government accountability, coordinating action to improve society, and bootstrapping new business ideas can all benefit from access to government data.
 Yet far too often, access to data, and the skills to use it, are unequally distributed, and there are unnecessary technical and legal restrictions that prevent its use.
-With renewed 'Data Revolution' attention on ensuring the collection and management of high quality data around the world, through strengthened statistical capacity and through using new big data collection methods, questions of who has access to that data, and whether citizens have the freedom and ability to access and analyse data about their own communities and concerns become even more important.
+With calls for a [data revolution](http://www.undatarevolution.org) placing renewed attention on ensuring the collection and management of high quality data around the world through strengthened statistical capacity and through using new big data collection methods, questions of who has access to that data, and whether citizens have the freedom and ability to create, access and analyse data about their own communities and concerns in becoming even more important.

 ## The Open Data Barometer
 This report brings together the results of expert survey research, technical assessments of data supply, and secondary data, in order to contribute to deeper understandings of the global landscape of open data.
 It looks at:

-* **Readiness**, including the legal, political, economic, social, organisational and technical foundations in countries that can support the supply and use of open data.
+* **Readiness** to secure benefits from open data: including the legal, political, economic, social, organisational and technical foundations in countries that can support the supply and use of open data.

-* **Implementation** of open data practice, measured through the openness of 15 key categories of data, and the adoption for those datasets of common practices as set out in the [Open Definition](LINK), and [Open Government Data Principles](LINK).
+* **Implementation** of open data practice, measured through the openness of 15 key categories of data, and the adoption for those datasets of common practices as set out in the [Open Definition](http://opendefinition.org/), and [Open Government Data Principles](http://opengovdata.org/).

 * **Impacts** of open data, measured through media and academic mentions of data use and impact.